Associate in Science (A.S.)

-- demonstrate the technical knowledge and skills to develop and implement computer programming solutions necessary for successful transfer to a Management in Information Systems (MIS), or related major at a four-year institution of higher learning.
+- Demonstrate the technical knowledge and skills to develop and implement computer programming solutions necessary for successful transfer to a Management Information Systems (MIS), or related major at a four-year institution of higher learning.

-Graduates who earn baccalaureate degrees will be prepared for positions in areas such as computer programming, systems analysis and design, business intelligence, technical support, operations, database management, and applications development.
+Graduates earning baccalaureate degrees will be prepared for positions in areas such as:

 Salary: According to the Occupational Outlook Handbook, the median annual wage for computer systems analysts was $79,680 in May 2012.

-The Information Systems program incorporates advanced-level courses in object-oriented programming, systems analysis and design, and applied database management.
+The information systems program incorporates advanced level courses in object-oriented programming (OPP), systems analysis and design, and applied database management.
 Required business courses include business communications, economics, marketing, and accounting.

-The curriculum of FLCC's computer programs is designed to be flexible, allowing students to enroll in fundamental courses during their first semesters and work with faculty advisors to determine which degree program is best suited for their career and academic goals.
+The curriculum of FLCC's computer programs is designed to be flexible, allowing you to enroll in fundamental courses during your first semester.
+In addition, it grants you the opportunity to work with faculty advisors to determine which degree program is best suited for your career and academic goals.

-Resources and Technology: Computer resources for student learning are extensive and varied at FLCC.
-Our classrooms and computer labs are equipped with state-of-the-art personal workstations connected to a local area network (LAN).
-We also provide wireless network capabilities for all students with laptops and tablets.
+Resources and Technology: Computer resources are extensive and diverse at FLCC.
+Classrooms and computer labs are equipped with state-of-the-art personal workstations, which are connected to a local area network (LAN).
+Additionally, if you have a laptop or tablet, wireless network capabilities are provided for you.
 Full access to the internet is available throughout the campus.
-Courses on campus are taught utilizing multiple platforms; Windows, Mac OS, and Linux.
+Courses on campus are taught utilizing multiple platforms such as Windows, Mac OS, and Linux.
 Computer labs are open evenings and weekends, and are also available at the FLCC Geneva Campus, Wayne County Campus, and Victor Campus Centers.

-The College also offers computer certification and testing at the Victor Campus Center, where students can take exams for Microsoft, Cisco, CompTia, and other technologies.
+FLCC also offers computer certification and testing at the Victor Campus Center, where you can take exams for Microsoft, Cisco, CompTIA, and other technologies.

-The Computing Sciences faculty bring to FLCC a wide breadth of talent and a great depth of experience both in academia and industry.
+The faculty in the computing sciences department brings extensive talent along with a great deal of experience in academia and industry to the classroom.
 Each faculty member specializes in a particular area of the discipline, and continually strives to stay current in that area.
-We are committed to providing students with the most up-to-date programs and courses, and strive to provide our students with an excellent education at the certificate and associates degree levels.
+FLCC is committed to providing you with the most up-to-date programs and courses, and strives to provide you with an excellent education at the certificate and associates degree levels.